hiteshp28/Bike_rent/README.md

-# 🛵 2Wheleeee – Peer-to-Peer Bike Rental Marketplace
+# 🛵 Moto-Host – Peer-to-Peer Bike Rental Marketplace

 A full-stack bike rental platform where users can book bikes listed by hosts, complete with secure payments, document verification, and real-time communication.